lorabasics/basicstation/README.md

 From now it's important to facilitate the ```TTN_STACK_VERSION``` that you are going to use: ```3``` (The Things Stack v3) or ```2``` (The Things Network or TTN V2).
 The default variable is set into ```3```(V3).

 Before starting, also check the ```TTN_REGION```.
 It needs to be changed if your region is not Europe.
-In case you use version 3, the European version is ```eu1```.
+In case you use version 3, the European version is ```eu1``` by default.
 Check [here](https://www.thethingsnetwork.org/docs/lorawan/frequencies-by-country.html) the LoRa frequencies by country.

 With these variables ```TTN_REGION``` and ```TTN_STACK_VERSION``` the ```TC_URI``` will be generated automatically.
 In case that you want to point to another specific ```TC_URI```, feel free to add this Device Variable on the balenaCloud.